techidaily/site-windows11/source/_posts/8-ways-to-fix-the-windows-desktop-when-it-turns-pink-or-purple.md

  For example, are you experiencing this issue on an external display device?
 If so, then check your cables and ensure that everything is connected properly.
 Also, ensure that your display cables aren’t damaged.

  In some cases, restarting your Windows device could help.
-Perform any one of the many[ways to restart a Windows PC](https://www.makeuseof.com/windows-restart-methods/) and see if that fixes this.
+Perform any one of the many [ways to restart a Windows PC](https://www.makeuseof.com/windows-restart-methods/) and see if that fixes this.

 ## 2\.
 Restart File Explorer